fent/node-streamspeed/README.md

 });
 ```

-Keep track of even a group of streams easily.
+Keep track of a group of streams

 ```js
 let group = new Streamspeed();